orbitsdev/queuing/database_documentation.md

 **Additional Features**:
 - Has scope `scopeTodayQueues($query)` to filter queues created today
 - Has scope `scopeCurrentBranch($query)` to filter queues by the authenticated user's branch
-- Has fillable fields for tracking queue status and timestamps
+- Has fillable fields for tracking queue status and timestamps including:
+  - branch_id, service_id, counter_id, user_id
+  - ticket_number, status
+  - called_at, serving_at, served_at, skipped_at, hold_started_at, cancelled_at
+  - hold_reason

 ### Service Model